Analysis - Dividend stocks lose shine as U.S. bond yields rise

-NEW YORK As the S&P 500 stormed to a gain of more than 16 percent for the first five months of the year, the run was fuelled by investors searching for yield.
+NEW YORK As the S&P 500 stormed to a gain of 16 percent for the first five months of the year, the run was fuelled by investors searching for yield.

 With central banks driving interest rates lower, slower-growth sectors with big dividends like utilities and telecom were attractive because they offered better returns over government debt along with the possibility of price appreciation.